-Student organizations wishing to deposit funds in their account must go to the Bursar's Office cashier (ZSC 137) and present their deposit code provided in the welcome email.
+Student organizations wishing to deposit funds in their account must go to the Bursar's Office cashier (ZSC 137) and present their depositing code listed on Trailblazers.
 A receipt will be provided for your records.

 All deposits should be made within forty-eight (48) hours of when the money was received or the final day of your fundraiser.
 This ensures all funds are deposited appropriately and provides less risk of monies being misplaced or stolen.